top of page

 Kindle Unlimited is not great for translated fiction

-Syncs across devices (phone, Kindle device, laptop)
+Syncs across devices (phone, Kindle device, iPad)

 Some popular new releases aren't included in subscriptions